TKfromthe90s/TKfromthe90s2.github.io/index.md

 ## Project Deliverables
 - The project deliverables will include the readme file, a user manual, and the desktop executable file itself.

+## Project Details
+- Project Objecrtives: The product/project itself is intended to entertain.
+The phrases of the project are planning, pre-production, production, testing, and launch.
+The learning objectives are to improve my own skill with coding and to provide myself with additional experience in independent game development.
+- Analysis Report: Link coming soon!
+- Weekly Time Log Reports: Link coming soon!
+- Progress Reports: Link coming soon!
+- Most Meaningfful Objective Report: Link coming soon!
+- Final Project: Link coming soon!

 You can use the [editor on GitHub](https://github.com/TKfromthe90s/TKfromthe90s2.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.